 Insurance cover for large commercial risks

 Catastrophe insurance against natural disasters such as flooding and Caribbean windstorms

 Cover for industrial diseases like asbestosis

 Insurance and consultancy - what is the difference?

 Working in an insurance company environment means that there is usually only one client; your employer.
-A variety of work is available but tends to come more slowly – often you’ll be asked to work in one area for a period of about one year before moving on to the next challenge, taking the experience you have gained with you.
+A variety of work is available but you may find that you have to work in one area for a period of about one year before moving on to the next challenge, taking the experience you have gained with you.

-The UK qualification is highly valued throughout the world.
+The UK actuarial qualification is highly valued throughout the world.
 Of the qualified members of the UK profession, 60% are UK based, with the remainder overseas.
-The Actuarial Profession works with other international actuarial bodies to arrange reciprocal recognition of the professional qualifications between the different bodies.
+The IFoA works with other international actuarial bodies to arrange reciprocal recognition of the professional qualifications between the different bodies.